 When Death Occurs

-No matter if a death is sudden or is expected, the loss of a loved one makes us feel emotional and overwhelmed.
+Whether a death is sudden or is expected, the loss of a loved one makes us feel emotional and overwhelmed.
 No amount of preparation can fully prepare you for the death of a loved one.
 When you are in a heightened emotional state, even the most basic decisions can seem staggering.
 The following is a rough guideline of what needs to be done within the first 24 hours after death.

 Northview is available to attend a residence regardless of the hour.
 It's important to know that the funeral home cannot transfer an individual until that person's physician, a coroner or other authorized person has made a pronouncement of death.
 Some family doctors will attend a residence to make this pronouncement but this is something that must be discussed with your physician in advance of a death at home.
 More frequently you will have to notify your local police service who, in turn, will dispatch police to the residence and notify the on-call coroner.
 Sometimes a pronouncement will be made by a Registered Nurse with an EC (Extended Class) designation.
 This may occur when an individual has been enrolled in the E.D.I.T.H.
 Program (Expected Death in the Home).
 When a pronouncement is made in this manner it is the physician's responsibility to deliver a completed Medical Certificate of Death (Form 16) to the funeral home thereafter.
 When your doctor or a coroner has completed this certificate at a residence it is to be given to the funeral home staff when they arrive to transfer that person's body.